-Tips to make your rental apartment more eco-friendly
+Tips to make your rental apartment more eco friendly

+Make your rental apartment more eco friendly.
 Having a “green” conscience while living in a rented apartment is not a very easy situation.
 Many tenants can’t afford to install solar panels in their apartments or ditch the 20-year-old refrigerator for a new, much more expensive energy-saving model.

 For this reason, we bring some habits that can be adapted to be environmentally conscious and save some money in a rented apartment.